CAIN Web Service

-The United Unionist Action Council (UUAC) called an end to its strike.
+The United Unionist Action Council (UUAC) called an end to its strike which began on 3 May 1977.
 The strike had failed to stop many aspects of industry and commerce.
 Ian Paisley declared the strike a success.
 [However, many commentators considered that in comparison with the Ulster Workers Council Stike of 1974 the UUAC strike was not a success.
 The Royal Ulster Constabulary (RUC) were to report later that 3 people had been killed, 41 RUC officers injured, and 115 people charged with offences committed during the strike.]

 [ UUAC Strike. ]

 Robert Nairac (29), a member of the British Army, was abducted by the Irish Republican Army (IRA) outside the Three Step Inn, near Forkhill, County Armagh.
 His body was never recovered and he was presumed dead.
 He is listed as one of the 'disappeared'.
 [The IRA later stated that they had interrogated and killed a Special Air Service (SAS) officer.
 Nairac was posthumously awarded the George Cross.]

 Wednesday 18 May 1977

 Elections were held to the 26 district councils in Northern Ireland.
 As the United Ulster Unionist Council (UUUC) had broken

 up the main Unionist parties stood against each other for the first time since 1974.